Skip to main content

 What Is the Connection between Metabolic Syndrome and Hematocrit?

-Emerging research is beginning to uncover a fascinating and clinically significant link between and elevated hematocrit.
+Emerging research is beginning to uncover a fascinating and clinically significant link between metabolic syndrome and elevated hematocrit.
 Metabolic syndrome is a cluster of conditions that includes abdominal obesity, high blood pressure, high blood sugar, and abnormal cholesterol or triglyceride levels.
 The chronic low-grade inflammation that is a hallmark of metabolic syndrome appears to play a key role in this association.

 The following table outlines some of the proposed mechanisms linking metabolic syndrome to elevated hematocrit: